weakish/weakish.github.com/dive-into/osx.md

 Faults of [boxen]:

+0. Its GitHub repository has already been archived.
 1. It depends on Xcode or Xcode Command Line Tools but cannot install them automatically.
 2. Mainly for Ruby and Node.js developers.